We Tested The Best 8 ADHD Planners (Free & Paid)

 Suitable for

-• People with ADHD, especially great for those who enjoy gamified apps and want a planner that feels more like a companion than a tool.
+• People with ADHD, especially those who enjoy gamified apps and want a planner that feels more like a companion than a tool.

 Finch reviews (source)